2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 During the final round, students on Team Tennessee and Team Campbell answered items on pharmacology, pharmacokinetics/pharmacodynamics/pharmacogenomics, and pharmacy history in the Trivia/Lightning segment.
 The Clinical Case segment challenged the students to answer five multiple-choice items based on a pediatric clinical case vignette.

-Pictured from left to right: Ramy Elshaboury, Lacy Ternes, and Camille Beauduy.
+(Left to Right: Ramy Elshaboury, Lacy Ternes, and Camille Beauduy)

 The first ACCP student competition was held in 2010 and participants included 94 student teams representing 75 schools and colleges of pharmacy.
 In the final round, Team Minnesota challenged the University of California–San Diego, and claimed first place in the student competition.